Nominations are being accepted now! Submit your nominations here by April 15, 2020.

 View the complete list of past HFES award recipients.
 View a list of student and chapter award recipients.

 Full Members, Fellows, and Emeritus Fellows in good standing may nominate worthy candidates for the awards noted below.
 Candidates need not be members of the Human Factors and Ergonomics Society.
-The invitation to submit award nominations is published in the September issue of the HFES Bulletin.
+The invitation to submit award nominations is published in the HFES Bulletin.
 Candidates for the award may self-nominate or ask colleagues to submit nominations on their behalf.

 Hal W. Hendrick Distinguished International Colleague Award, established in 1967, recognizes a non-U.S. citizen who has made outstanding contributions to the human factors/ergonomics field.
 Candidates are considered based on the significance of their contributions and their worldwide recognition within and outside the HF/E profession.